Tegelstenen/SSRS/README.md

 </div>

 For non profit organizations provide vital services to society as a whole.
-Their existance is often depended upon their memebrs volunteering and donations.
-These organization are driven by the passion of doing good and usually lack the continous development found in most companies.
+Their existence is often depended upon their members volunteering and donations.
+These organization are driven by the passion of doing good and usually lack the continuous development found in most companies.
 As a consequence, many of these organizations lack the resources to maintain and catch up with the latest technological advancements.
 AI for impact is a program funded by Google.org that aims to bridge this gap by helping non-profits implement AI solutions to their operational problems.

-This project is in partnership with the Swedish Sea Resuce Society (SSRS) and AI Sweden, driven by three university students.
-Given the time constraints, the project has focuse on analysing engine data for predicitive maintenance as well as analysis of geographical data to identify potential GPS jammings and spoofings.
+This project is in partnership with the Swedish Sea Rescue Society (SSRS) and AI Sweden, driven by three university students.
+Given the time constraints, the project has focused on analysing engine data for predictive maintenance as well as analysis of geographical data to identify potential GPS jammings and spoofings.

 ### Built With